hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 \epsilon = \frac{RP_0}{d \mathcal{E}}.
 $$

-First, let's take our earlier calculation of the Falcon Heavy launchpad.
+Let's use our earlier calculation of the area required to launch the Falcon Heavy.
-Rockets will be much lighter if they don't need to carry their own fuel, but we are not taking the weight of the plunger into account.
+If rockets don't need to carry their own fuel, they will be lighter, but we neglected the mass of the plunger.
-At any rate, the radius will be
+Assuming these two terms cancel, the radius needed is

 $$
 R = \sqrt{\frac{A}{\pi}} = \sqrt{\frac{900 \text{ m}^2}{\pi}} = 17